Yūki Kuwahara

 Yūki Kuwahara (桑原 由気, Kuwahara Yūki) is a Japanese voice actress.

 Biography

 Kuwahara graduated from the Tokyo Announcement College Voice Academy and entered the Mausu Promotion Actor Training School as a 27th grader.
 Before entering vocational school, she used self-taught books and books of voice actors at the library, and participated in Romi Park's workshop.
 She joined Mausu Promotion in 2014.

+Kuwahara is an enthusiast of Sasuke Uchiha and the Naruto series.